consolelabs/mochi-ui/CONTRIBUTING.md

-Welcome to Web Foundation by Console Labs' team! 🌟 Your interest and enthusiasm mean a lot to us.
+Welcome to Mochi UI by Console Labs' team! 🌟 Your interest and enthusiasm mean a lot to us.
 This repository, like many open-source projects, thrives on collaboration and we're excited to have you on board.

 Whether you're fixing bugs, proposing new features, or enhancing documentation,